-1. Students in third grade and higher grade levels: A school principal, or designee by written authority of the principal, may suspend a student in third grade and higher grade levels in that school for not more than five school days on the grounds stated in C.R.S. §§ 22-33-106(1)(a), (1)(b), (1)(c), (1)(e) or (1)(f), or not more than 10 school days on the grounds stated in C.R.S. §§ 22-33-106(1)(d), unless expulsion is mandatory under law (see JKDA/JKEA).

-Students in preschool through second grade: A school principal, or designee by written authority of the principal, may suspend a student in preschool, kindergarten, first grade, or second grade in that school for not more than three school days on the grounds stated in C.R.S.
-22-33-106.1(2), unless the principal or designee determines that a longer period of suspension is necessary to resolve the safety threat or expulsion is mandatory under law.

-2. The Board of Education delegates to the Superintendent the authority to suspend a student, in accordance with C.R.S. §§ 22-33-105 and 22-33-106.1(3), for an additional 10 school days, plus up to and including an additional 10 school days as necessary in order to present the matter to the Board of Education, but not to exceed 25 school days of suspension.
+- 1. Students in third grade and higher grade levels: The Board of Education delegates to the school principal, or designee by written authority of the principal, the power to suspend a student in third grade and higher grade levels in that school for not more than five school days on the grounds stated in C.R.S. §§ 22-33-106(1)(a), (1)(b), (1)(c), (1)(c.5), (1)(e) or (1)(f), or not more than 10 school days on the grounds stated in C.R.S. §§ 22-33-106(1)(d), unless expulsion is mandatory under law (see JKDA/JKEA). - Students in preschool through second grade: The Board of Education delegates to the school principal, or designee by written authority of the principal, the power to suspend a student in preschool, kindergarten, first grade, or second grade in that school for not more than three school days on the grounds stated in C.R.S.
+22-33-106.1(2), unless the principal or designee determines that a longer period of suspension is necessary to resolve the safety threat or expulsion is mandatory under law. - 2.
+The Board of Education delegates to the superintendent, or designee by written authority of the superintendent, the authority to suspend a student, in accordance with C.R.S. §§ 22-33-105 and 22-33-106.1(3), for another 10 school days, plus an additional 10 school days as necessary in order to present the matter to the Board of Education, but the total period of suspension shall not to exceed 25 school days.

-Expulsion Authority
+■ Expulsion Authority

-- 1. The Board of Education may conduct a hearing at which the question of expulsion is determined. - 2.
-Unless the Board of Education elects to proceed otherwise in a particular case, the Board delegates its power to expel students to the Superintendent and/or to a designee who shall serve as a hearing officer, and delegates to the Superintendent or designee its authority to conduct the expulsion hearing as required by law. - 3.
-The decision of the Superintendent may, upon the written request of the student or the student's parent, guardian or legal custodian, be appealed to the Board of Education.
+- The Board of Education may conduct a hearing at which the question of expulsion is determined. - 4.
+Unless otherwise determined by the Board of Education, the Board delegates to the superintendent the authority to deny admission or to expel students for any period not extending beyond one (1) year any student whom the superintendent, in accordance with the limitations imposed by C.R.S. § 22-33-101 through -110, determines does not qualify for admission to or continued attendance at the public schools of the District.
+Any person serving as a hearing officer shall receive training on how to serve impartially, including avoiding prejudgment of the facts at issue and conflicts of interest in compliance with state law and the Department of Education requirements. - 5.
+The decision of the superintendent may, upon the written request of the student or the student's parent, guardian, or legal custodian, be appealed to the Board of Education.